 Totals are another common way to wager on the CFL.
 It requires one to predict the number of total points scored in a contest.
 Totals are also referred to as the over/under or O/U.

-An over/under in the CFL would be set somewhere between 35-45 points, which is slightly lower than the NFL due to the three-down rule.
+An over/under in the CFL would be set somewhere between 40-50 points which is right around the same as most NFL games.